 According to recent studies, cervical spondylosis affects about 85% of persons over 60 years old.
 On the other hand, this condition is also common in adolescent athletes participating in sports and activities that place stress on or continually overstretch/hyperextend the spine.
 Finally, cervical spondylosis may also develop at birth, specifically in those with thin vertebrae.

-With cervical spondylosis, the intervertebral disks gradually lose their water content, causing the disks to become stiff, shrink, and bulge as the vertebrae to move closer together.
+With cervical spondylosis, the intervertebral disks gradually lose their water content, causing the disks to become stiff, shrink, and bulge as the vertebrae move closer together.
 Sharp bone spurs may develop to provide strength.
 Cervical spondylosis also deteriorates the cushioning between the disks.

 Common Cervical Spondylosis Symptoms